PromQL API

 9

-We will also support direct configuration of alert rules in future iterations of DeepFlow, so stay tuned.
+We will also support directly configuring alert rules in future DeepFlow iterations, so stay tuned.